 Regents Approve Name Change for OSU College of Education to Include Health, Aviation

 The OSU/A&M Board of Regents Friday approved changing the name of Oklahoma State University’s College of Education to the College of Education, Health and Aviation.
-The name change officially takes effect on July 1, 2017.

 “In addition to strong teacher preparation and educational leadership programs, we have a growing array of health-related programs as well as aviation and space degrees in our college,” said John Romans, Dean of the College of Education, Health and Aviation.